 Today, Christmas greenery.
 The University of Houston presents this program about the machines that make our civilization run, and the people whose ingenuity created them.

 Did you get your Christmas tree yet?
 Just the right size?
 It’s an ongoing concern.
 An Alsatian forest ordinance from 1561 states that citizens are allowed one tree, no more than “eight shoes” in length.
 Undoubtedly the largest-footed member of the household did the shopping, I mean chopping.
 Germans loved their evergreens, and they finally convinced us to love them too.
 But our colonial forbearers were torn enough about celebrating Christmas at all, much less with decorated trees.
-The Puritans banned anything except a solemn religious observance the day of.
 So Christmas trees didn’t come to America until the first wave of German immigrants arrived in the early part of the 19th century.

 Thank them as well, for the lights on the tree.
 The story goes that Martin Luther was walking home one cold winter night, composing his Sunday sermon.
 The brilliant stars twinkling through the forest grabbed his attention, and when he got home he wired candles to the Christmas tree to recreate the effect.
 We’ve just updated things a bit with electric bulbs, now LEDs.